-Distilled alcoholic drinks vary in fermentation processes, ingredients, and alcohol by volume (ABV).
+Distilled alcoholic drinks, also known as spirits or hard liquor, vary in fermentation processes, ingredients, and alcohol by volume (ABV).
 Below is a list of popular distilled alcoholic spirits.

-- Gin is a distilled spirit made from juniper berries.
+- Gin is a distilled spirit made from juniper berries and often citrus peel.
+It is the main ingredient in a martini.
 It typically has 35% to 55% ABV.

 - Tequila comes from distilling the center heart of blue agave plants.
 Tequila gets its name from the City of Tequila, Mexico, where it is primarily harvested and produced.
 Agave is naturally high in natural sugar, so no additional sugar is added during the distillation process.
 40% ABV.

 - Brandy is a wine that has completed full fermentation and distillation; it typically has 40% ABV.
 Cognac is a common type of brandy.

 - Vermouth is an aromatized wine with herbs and spices and fortified with a distilled alcohol like brands.

 - Whiskey is made by distilling a mash made of previously fermented grain.
 Mixed starches like corn, barley, rye, and wheat convert to sugars and are mixed with yeast and water to ferment.
 Next, it is distilled at high temperatures and frequently undergoes the aging process in oak barrels or casks.
 It usually has 40% to 50% ABV.